garrett-ordner/Stats-Simplified-Jekyll/_posts/2020-02-24-lesson-1-2-2-the-axioms-explained.md

 - axioms
 ---

 Now we&#8217;re getting to the good stuff!
 We&#8217;re not only taking a deeper dive into the axioms of probability, we&#8217;re also proving that a (relatively) simple function satisfies all three of the axioms and gives us an easier way to define probability.
 I know some of this looks a little intimidating, but there are plenty of annotations to guide you through the math.
 Plus, it&#8217;s fun!
-The Powerpoint version of this presentation can be downloaded here: [Presentation 1-2-2 Probability Axioms Explained](/lessons/Presentation-1-2-2-Probability-Axioms-Explained.pptx)
+If you're on mobile, you can view the lesson here: [Presentation 1-2-2 Probability Axioms Explained](/lessons/Presentation-1-2-2-Probability-Axioms-Explained.pdf)

 <iframe src="/lessons/Presentation-1-2-2-Probability-Axioms-Explained.pdf" width="1000" height="1000"> </iframe>